onqtam/headjack/src/introduction/competition.md

 - Only anchors DID events to Bitcoin with vector commitments (Merkle roots) using [ION](https://github.com/decentralized-identity/ion) & the [Sidetree](https://medium.com/decentralized-identity/the-sidetree-scalable-dpki-for-decentralized-identity-1a9105dfbb58) protocol.
     - 10 minute block times with probabilistic finality.
 Factor in the loading times for the anchored content around key management that's on IPFS - not great at all if you want to log-in/authorize a service or revoke access quickly.

 - The ION DID network is [not incentivized](https://github.com/decentralized-identity/ion/blob/master/docs/Q-and-A.md#q-what-are-the-availability-guarantees-of-ion) (just like IPFS) and the anchored content around key management, rotations & revocations depends on the current cluster of ION nodes.
-They state not having a consensus mechanism as a plus which is debatable - logical centralization, uptime, adequate finality & DA guarantees matter a lot when dealing with identity.
+They state not having a consensus mechanism as a plus which is debatable - logical centralization, uptime, adequate finality & DA guarantees matter a lot when dealing with identity. `"Show me the incentive and I will show you the outcome."` - [Charlie Munger](https://quotefancy.com/quote/1561882/Charlie-Munger-Show-me-the-incentive-and-I-will-show-you-the-outcome)

 - Doesn't have a human-readable global name registry - lacks in discoverability.

 - Doesn't have readable content addressability.

 - Focus is on users storing their own data (self-hosting), running software locally & handling keypairs.

 - Developing their own Decentralized Web Nodes (DWN) software that would be relaying messages p2p - can't handle [web-scale](../introduction/web_scale.md) - aggregation not even in the picture.

 ### [CyberConnect](https://cyberconnect.me/)